SUththara/Python-ChatBot/README.md

 # Python-ChatBot
-This is a simple chatbot which is developed by using Python and Machine Learning
+This is a simple chatbot which is developed by using Python and Machine Learning and NLP Tokenization